DennisHeimbigner/netcdf-c/NUG/nczarr.md

 However, NCZarr adds some additional special objects.
 1. _.nczarr_ -- this is in the top level group -- key _/.nczarr_.
 It is in effect the "superblock" for the dataset and contains any netcdf specific dataset level information.
+It is also used to verify that a given key is the root of a dataset.
 1. _.nczgroup_ -- this is a parallel object to _.zgroup_ and contains
 any netcdf specific group information.
 Specifically it contains the following.
     * dims -- the name and size of shared dimensions defined in this group.